Sebastion-Vigil/mongodb-express-rest-api-example/README.md

 # MongoDB and Express.js REST API sample application
- - Successful connection to my own Atlas MongoDB!
+ - Successful connection to my own Atlas
 This repository contains the sample application for the [MongoDB and Express.js REST API tutorial](https://www.mongodb.com/languages/express-mongodb-rest-api-tutorial).

 ## How To Run